chelseakomlo/tor_patches/doc/HACKING/CodingStandards.md

    - Run `make check-spaces` to catch whitespace errors
    - Document your functions
    - Write unit tests
+   - Run `make test-full` to test against all unit and integration tests.
    - Add a file in `changes` for your branch.

 Patch checklist